 Essential Tools and Materials

-To plaster a wall, you’ll need:
+To plaster a wall, you’ll need the following items:

 - Corner beads (for sharp edges)